 As flights go, it was ordinary.
 Still, the trip stands out in my memory as one of my all-time favorites.
 That’s because I traveled light.

-I flew to Dallas in the morning, participated in a luncheon event, saw the sights in the afternoon and returned home later that evening.
-It was so simple.
-No luggage, no baggage check, no carry-on, no umbrella, coat or duffel bag.
+I flew to Dallas in the morning, participated in a luncheon event, saw the sights in the afternoon, and returned home later that evening.
+It was so easy.
+No luggage, no baggage check, no carry-on, no umbrella, coat, or duffel bag.
 No computer or bag search.
 No straining to hoist all of that heavy stuff into the overhead compartment.
 I was unencumbered and carefree.

 There’s something to be said about traveling in such a way.
-For serious cyclists the difference between winning and losing can come down to a simple matter of weight and quite possibly the reason we don’t see Lance Armstrong towing a little trailer filled with snacks and cold beverages.
+For serious cyclists, the difference between winning and losing can come down to a simple matter of weight and quite possibly the reason we didn’t see Lance Armstrong towing a little trailer filled with snacks and cold beverages.

 My point—and yes I do have one—savvy cyclists and climbers are keenly aware of the weight they’re carrying and are always looking for ways to shave a pound here, an ounce there.
 They know the success of their endeavor depends on their ability to reach their goals without delay and to finish the course.

 And so it is with you.
-The heavier the load, the more difficult the journey and the more trouble you’ll have reaching the goal.
+The heavier the load, the more difficult the journey and the more trouble you’ll have reaching your goals.
 Heavy burdens make it difficult to keep up.
 They can make the journey of life more of a trial to be endured than an adventure to be enjoyed.